millerk22/emc2-labs/EMC2-Labs-Fall/lab20.rst

      It represents missing or undefined values.
      When working with real-world data it is **very common** to have missing values.
      It is important to know functions that work with this type of data.
-     While it is not the focus of this lab, an important step in the data science process involves peapearing data (e.g., dealing with NaNs) for use downstream data science tasks.
+     While it is not the focus of this lab, an important step in data science involves preparing data (e.g., dealing with NaNs) for future analysis.